UntrustVul: An Automated Approach for Identifying Untrustworthy Alerts in Vulnerability Detection Models: Experimental Results

+Figure~\ref{fig:iou_analysis} presents the average effectiveness of \truevul{} and the baselines across four models and four datasets at various $\delta_{\textit{IoU}}$.
+We compare against Naive and PerturbJoint, the most effective baseline among Rahman et al.'s approaches~\cite{Rahman:2024:TowardsCausalDeepLearningforVulnerabilityDetection}.
+A lower $\delta_{\textit{IoU}}$ relaxes ground-truth trustworthiness labeling by allowing more irrelevant lines, resulting in more predictions labeled as trustworthy, while a higher $\delta_{\textit{IoU}}$ leads to more untrustworthy predictions.
+We also report the changes in overall effectiveness using Accuracy, AUC, F1-score, and G-mean, respectively.

+With \truevul, all metrics increase as $\delta_{\textit{IoU}}$ increases, showing better effectiveness under stricter trustworthiness labeling.
+In contrast, the baselines exhibit more complex trends.
+For Naive, AUC, Precision, and Specificity increase, while other metrics decrease.
+For PerturbJoint, Accuracy drops, Precision increases, while the others show no significant changes.
+Nevertheless, \truevul{} consistently outperforms the baselines across different $\delta_{\textit{IoU}}$.
+In the subsequent experiments, we set $\delta_{\textit{IoU}}$ to 0.5, as it shows the optimal \truevul's effectiveness across the metrics.

+\begin{custombox}[Takeaway~\#5] Increasing $\delta_{\textit{BLEU}}$ introduces more noise into the training of the underlying ensemble model, while decreasing $\delta_{\textit{BLEU}}$ impairs its ability to identify benign candidates.
+In addition, \truevul{} consistently outperforms all baselines under different values of $\delta_{\textit{IoU}}$. \end{custombox}

-\subsection{\textbf{RQ4: Improving Trustworthiness}}
+\subsection{\textbf{RQ5: Improving Trustworthiness}}

-We investigate the ability of \truevul{} to improve the trustworthiness of vulnerability detection models.
-We follow the approach of CausalVul~\cite{Rahman:2024:TowardsCausalDeepLearningforVulnerabilityDetection}, which applies a causal learning algorithm for model retraining.
-In particular, we implement \textit{do-calculus} and the \textit{backdoor criterion}, aiming to disable models from using spurious features, and encourage the use of causal features.
-While CausalVul focuses on variable names and APIs, we leverage irrelevant lines of code identified \truevul, and inject them as dead code.
+We evaluate \truevul's ability to improve the trustworthiness of vulnerability detection models.
+Follow CausalVul~\cite{Rahman:2024:TowardsCausalDeepLearningforVulnerabilityDetection}, we apply a causal learning algorithm for model retraining, aiming to disable models from using spurious features, and encourage the use of correct features.
+While CausalVul focuses on variable names and APIs, we inject irrelevant lines of code identified \truevul{} as dead code.

-For fair comparisons, we reuse the same experimental setup provided as CausalVul, using three SOTA models, CodeBERT~\cite{Feng:2020:CodeBERT:APreTrainedModelforProgrammingandNaturalLanguages}, GraphCodeBERT~\cite{Guo:2020:Graphcodebert:PreTrainingCodeRepresentationsWithDataFlow} and UniXcoder~\cite{Guo:2022:UniXcoder:UnifiedCrossModalPretrainingforCodeRepresentation}, as vanilla models.
-All models are trained and evaluated on BigVul with the same split as the original study, and further evaluated on MegaVul and SARD to assess their generalisability.
-Table~\ref{tab:improve} compares the results between \truevul{} and CausalVul based on F1-score for the ability to detect vulnerable code, as well as IoU and \truevul's $\mathcal{T}$ score for estimating trustworthiness.
+For fair comparisons, we reuse the same experimental setup from CausalVul, using three SOTA models, CodeBERT~\cite{Feng:2020:CodeBERT:APreTrainedModelforProgrammingandNaturalLanguages}, GraphCodeBERT~\cite{Guo:2020:Graphcodebert:PreTrainingCodeRepresentationsWithDataFlow} and UniXcoder~\cite{Guo:2022:UniXcoder:UnifiedCrossModalPretrainingforCodeRepresentation}, as vanilla models.
+They are trained and evaluated on BigVul using the same data split, and further evaluated on MegaVul, SARD, and PrimeVul to assess generalisability.
+Table~\ref{tab:improve} compares \truevul{} and CausalVul based on F1-score for the improved ability for vulnerability detection, as well as IoU and \truevul's $\mathcal{T}$ score for estimating trustworthiness.